Most marketers today know how important a/b testing is to the success of their inbound marketing strategies.

-The Intricacies of A/B Testing
+About A/B Testing

-Only a single factor, such as the featured image or the headline/subject, is different.
+Only a single factor, such as the featured image or the headline, is different.
 The audience is split up randomly, with half receiving the 'control' group and the other getting exposed to the slightly different message.

-Understanding Usability Testing
+About Usability Testing

 You observe members of your target audience as they're exposed to the message you're testing, and draw conclusions from their reactions.

 Using this method, you can get more in-depth insight into complex processes, but without the statistical relevance to draw firm conclusions.

-Finding the Right Test For Your Situation
+Finding the Right Testing Type

 If you need to test a large project, such as a new app or website, A/B testing won't get you far.
 Because it relies on changing only a single variable at a time, you would have to run a long series of test just to get reasonably relevant results.

-Usability testing, on the other hand, does not lend itself to fine-tuning individual ads or emails within your campaign.
+Usability testing, on the other hand, does not lend itself as well to fine-tuning individual ads or emails within your campaign.
 If you are simply wondering whether a certain image or text works better than its alternatives, A/B testing is clearly your best choice.

 In other words, knowing which of the two tests to use depends in large part on the situation and item you need tested.
 Early in your marketing plan, when entire concepts and strategic elements need to be tested, a usability test will give you the most valuable insights.